-Somerville has one of the highest proportions of residents aged 25-34 (~33%)5 among the communities of greater Boston, up from 30% in 20106.
-These residents undoubtedly contribute to the vibrancy of the city, and many new developments have targeted this demographic.
+5 ACS 2013-2017 6 ACS 2006-2010 contribute to the vibrancy of the city, and many new developments have targeted this demographic.
 However, Somerville has been struggling to convert them into longterm residents, as people in their mid-30s to mid-40s have been leaving.
 Additionally, the proportion of population below age 18 in the city dropped 20% between 2000 and 20177; lack of family-friendly housing has been cited as a major concern.